ravikr9102/bookstoreAPI/README.md

 6 API Endpoints

-* POST /api/books: Create a new book.
+* POST /api/books  (Create a new book.)
-* GET /api/books: Retrieve a list of all books.
+* GET /api/books  (Retrieve a list of all books.)

-* GET /api/books/:id: Retrieve details of a specific book by its ID.
+* GET /api/books/:id  (Retrieve details of a specific book by its ID.)

-* PUT /api/books/:id/update: Update a book's details.
+* PUT /api/books/:id/update  (Update a book's details.)

-* DELETE /api/books/:id/delete: Delete a book.
+* DELETE /api/books/:id/delete  (Delete a book.)

 Each API endpoint corresponds to a different CRUD operation.